 PACT-2 (2019 – 2021)

-PACT-2 (2019 – 2021) explores whether PACT helps to boost children’s early language and literacy skills.
+PACT-2 (2019-2021) explored whether PACT helps to boost children’s early language and literacy skills.

-This study builds on the previous trial (2015 – 2017) by testing the effectiveness of the PACT programme, working with 450 children and their parents in Lancashire and Greater Manchester.
+The study built on the previous trial (2015 – 2017) by testing the effectiveness of the PACT programme.

 Children’s language skills are really important for their later success in school.
 Supporting language development from an early age has the potential to make a difference to children’s later outcomes.

 Parents are well-placed to support their child’s language development, particularly in the early years, but may not always feel able to do so.

 This project tested the effectiveness of a parent delivered language teaching programme on children’s language skills.

 The project was funded by the Education Endowment Foundation (EEF), a charity that supports research that aims to have a positive impact on children’s learning.

 The EEF provides teachers and education professionals with summaries of research projects with the hope of improving education practice.

 Who was involved in the project?